hannah01-20/restapi-items/README.md

 - `pip install -r requirements.txt`
 - `python app.py`

-For database, I only use SQLite3 however, in deployment I used Azure MySQL. please execute this command to generate SQLite3 and create items and users table.
+For database, I only use SQLite3 however, in deployment I used FreeSQLDatabase. please execute this command to generate SQLite3 and create items and users table.
 - `python db.py` Reminder you need to be inside of backend directory.